gleam-lang/website/cheatsheets/gleam-for-scala-users.md

 1.5 + 10 // Compile time error
 ```

-You can use the gleam standard library's `int` and `float` modules to convert
+You can use the gleam standard library's `gleam/int` and `gleam/float` modules to convert
 between floats and integers in various ways including `rounding`, `floor`,
 `ceiling` and many more.